denniepatton/Triton/README.md

 ## Uses
 Triton may be used either as an endpoint in cfDNA data analysis by outputting ready-to-use features from a given list of regions or composite regions, or as a processing step for further feature extraction from output profiles.
 Features reported directly from
-Triton can be used in traditional machine learning approaches, or you can plot specific profiles with accompanying scripts for qualitative analysis.
-You can also employ the output profiles in signal-based analyses or in deep learning frameworks (e.g., CNNs).
+Triton can be used in traditional machine learning approaches, or specific profiles can be plotted with accompanying scripts for qualitative analysis.
+Output signal profiles may also be used in signal-based analyses or in deep learning frameworks (e.g., CNNs).

-Triton features have been used to distinguish heterogeneous cancer lineages via [Keraon](https://github.com/denniepatton/Keraon), and output profiles and features of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes’ expression directly from cfDNA (see [Publications](#publications)).
+Triton features have been used to distinguish heterogeneous cancer lineages using [Keraon](https://github.com/denniepatton/Keraon), and output profiles and features of TSSs in conjunction with features from matched gene bodies are utilized in [Proteus](https://github.com/denniepatton/Proteus) to predict individual genes’ expression directly from cfDNA (see [Publications](#publications)).

 ## Publications